 GDO Project Team

 These FAQs have been developed by the research team to provide general information about genetic discrimination.

 If you have been the victim of genetic discrimination and you want to share your story with the GDO.

 With the help of our collaborators, the GDO provides several maps representing the state of genetic discrimination in real time around the world.

-To accomplish its goal of serving as a comprehensive online resource to monitor and prevent genetic discrimination, the GDO provides access to the following resources: Tool Boxes, Policies and Publications.
+To accomplish its goal of serving as a comprehensive online resource to monitor and prevent genetic discrimination, the GDO provides access to the following resources: Websites, Policy and guidance documents, Tools and Video clips.

 Genetic discrimination involves treating differently and negatively or unfairly profiling an individual relative to the rest of the population on the basis of actual or presumed genetic characteristics.

 Refer to our FAQs for a more extensive definition »

 The Genetic Discrimination Observatory (GDO) is a unique network of researchers and other stakeholders dedicated to researching and preventing discrimination based on genomic and other omic data worldwide.
 The GDO serves as a comprehensive online resource that offers a collaborative platform providing access to information and tools needed to monitor and prevent genetic discrimination.